 Transactional Exception Processing

-Consider the following use case and how to implement it using a RESTful service philosophy, keeping in mind to not comprise the state of conceptual RESTful model.
-The RESTful model is predicated on correctly representing the state related transition(s) of the RESTful resource.
-The processing of Exceptions should include not only notifying the end client of errors but just as important, ensuring that the state of the resource is not negatively impacted by the error scenario.
+Consider the following use case and how to implement it using an API service philosophy, keeping in mind to not comprise the state of conceptual API model.
+The API model is predicated on correctly representing the state related transition(s) of the API resource.
+The processing of exceptions should include not only notifying the end client of errors but just as important, ensuring that the state of the resource is not negatively impacted by the error scenario.

 The use case is updating multiple resources.
 For example, the transfer of $100 from one customers bank account into another customer’s bank account.
-The actual detailed transactional semantics of this use case will not be detailed in this section as these details are better served by their inclusion in a section that discusses transactional behaviors using a RESTful service or services.
+The actual detailed transactional semantics of this use case will not be detailed in this section as these details are better served by their inclusion in a section that discusses transactional behaviors using a API service or services.

 An Exception Processing discussion for this scenario will need some assumptions made as to the makeup of the RESTful services needed to implement this scenario.
 There are potentially many RESTful service solutions that this use case, but two will be discussed in this section.
 These proposals may not be the most reasonable or elegant solution, but the point is to detail the Exception Processing of each.
 It should be noted here that the use cases and subsequent RESTful interactions that can be applied to a domain object such as a Bank Account can be created using elegant restful principles such as Hypermedia As The Engine Of Application State (HATEOAS).